deeptanu20/git-course/readme.md

-# Learning Git and GitHub
+# Learn Git and GitHub